RadicalOfficial/Super-Mario-Maker-2/README.md

 # Upcoming Updates
 ## These are the upcoming updaets for the Extension.
 ### Version 1.4
-Getting First Clears, World Records, from a user.
+Getting First Clears, World Records, from a user.<br>
 *Note that only the counts will be accurate, level data from the list will be too large.*